-Regulations Governing Applications for Admission to the Virginia Bar Pursuant to the Rules of the Supreme Court of Virginia Rule 1A:1
+Regulations Governing Applications for Admission to Virginia Bar Pursuant to Rule of the Supreme Court of Virginia 1A:1, Effective February 1, 2014 October 31, 2014.

 INTRODUCTION

 Each person who has met the educational requirements and has proved that he or she satisfies the character and fitness requirements as established by the law of Virginia may seek admission to the Virginia Bar by taking the Virginia Bar Examination.
 A primary purpose of the Virginia Bar Examination is to determine whether an applicant is able to demonstrate his or her current minimum competency to engage in the general practice of law in Virginia.